 Step 9.
 Start the build:

-This command will start compiling the ROM for your device, trust me it will take a lot of time.
+This command will start compiling Lineage OS ROM for your device, trust me it will take a lot of time.
 Simply set your PC not to go into sleep and do other work meanwhile.

 Type cd $OUT and you’ll find all the files created during the process.
-These are the two files you should be interested in are the following.
+Look for these two files.

 The ZIP file is the Lineage OS 16 ROM, flash it to your devices using a custom recovery like TWRP.